 When is a mole considered abnormal?

-To help you evaluate your moles at home between skin checks at Advanced Dermatology & Skin Cancer Center, PLLC, Dr. Henry counsels you on the ABCDE acronym for abnormal moles:
+To help you evaluate your moles at home between skin checks at Advanced Dermatology & Skin Cancer Center, PLLC, we can counsel you on the ABCDE acronym for abnormal moles:

 If half of your mole is different than the other side, it could be an indicator of cancerous cell production.